-The item of the month for October 2016
+Artifact of the month for October 2016

-Here he excelled especially when he tied a large number of wounded to rafts while the ship went down.
-He also joined when the hunter KNM Stord participated in the sinking of the German battleship Scharnhorst, and he attended the invasion of Normandy.
-After the war he worked for example as a doctor in Kristiansund and Ullevål before he established his own practice in Øvrefoss 14 at Grünerløkka in Oslo in 1953.
+Here he excelled especially when he tied a large number of wounded onto rafts, while the ship went down.
+He was also on the destroyer KNM Stord where he participated in the sinking of the German battleship Scharnhorst, and he took part in the Normandy invasion.
+After the war he worked as a doctor in Kristiansund and Ullevål, before he established his own practice in Upper Foss 14 at Grünerløkka in Oslo.
 Bernhard's parents and three siblings were all deported and killed in Auschwitz.
-Bernhard Goldberg died of a heart disease in 1959, 50 years old.
+Bernhard Goldberg died of heart disease in 1959, 50 years old.